 - offer students specialist teaching in Romanticism, and modern and contemporary writing

-- give students the opportunity to develop digital skills, such as in coding, digital publishing, and corpus linguistics
+- give students the opportunity to develop digital skills, such as in coding, digital publishing, and corpus linguistics, which may lead to certification

 - allow students to develop a broad and deep knowledge of literature, as well as to develop a skillset desired by employers